Allen Rossum

-Allen Bonshaca Lamont Rossum (born October 22, 1975) is a former American football cornerback and return specialist.
-He was drafted by the Philadelphia Eagles in the third round of the 1998 NFL Draft.
-He played college football at Notre Dame.
+Allen Bonshaca Lamont Rossum (born October 22, 1975) is an American former professional football player who was a cornerback and return specialist in the National Football League (NFL).
+He played college football for the Notre Dame Fighting Irish.
+He was selected by the Philadelphia Eagles in the third round of the 1998 NFL draft.

-Rossum also played for the Green Bay Packers, Atlanta Falcons, Pittsburgh Steelers, San Francisco 49ers and Dallas Cowboys.
+Rossum also played for the Green Bay Packers, Atlanta Falcons, Pittsburgh Steelers, San Francisco 49ers, and Dallas Cowboys.
 He was a Pro Bowl selection in 2004.
 Rossum was one of the most consistent returners in the league during his 12-year career.
 That consistency put him in the top five of all-time return leaders.
-During his career he ranked first among active players in both punt and kickoff return yards.
+During his career he ranked first among active players in both punt and kickoff return yardage.
 He is the only player in NFL history to have a kickoff return for a touchdown with five different teams.

-Early years
+Early life

 Rossum attended Skyline High School in Dallas, Texas, where he played option quarterback, receiver and tailback in addition to returning kicks and playing defensive back.
 He recorded 580 tackles and 13 interceptions.
 He also rushed for 1,634 yards and had 12 touchdown receptions as a senior.